 ValueError: 'Lindsay Paulson' is not in list

-index() method can be used to find the index value at which a particular substring appears in a string.
-If the substring is found, the index() method will return the index value at which the substring starts.
+The Python string index() method finds index value at which a particular substring appears in a string.
+If the Python substring is found, the index() method will return the index value at which the substring starts.
 Otherwise, an error is raised.

 Say that we have a string of student names, and we want to know when the name Joey appears in our string.
 We could use the following code to accomplish this task:

 student_names = 'Judith Joey Fred Luke Linda' index_position_of_joey = student_names.index('Joey') print(index_position_of_joey)

-Joey starts in the string.
+We first declare a variable called student_names that stores our student names in a string.
+Then, on the next line, we use the index() function to find the index position at which Joey starts in the string.
 Finally, we print out that value to the console, which in this case was 7.

-Now, let’s say that there are two Joeys in our class, and we want to find the second instance of his name in the string.
+Let’s say that there are two “Joey”s in our class.
+We want to find the second instance of his name in the string.
 We know that the first Joey’s name starts at the index value 7.
 We can use the start parameter to skip over all characters before the index value 7 and continue our search.

 student_names = 'Judith Joey Fred Luke Linda Joey' index_position_of_joey = student_names.index('Joey', 8) print(index_position_of_joey)

 By specifying a start parameter of 8, our code knows not to look for Joey in any index position at 7 or below.
 So, our code returns 28, which is the index value at which the second Joey appears in our string.

 Similarly, you can specify an end parameter to indicate when the search should end.
-So, if we’re looking for Fred’s name in our string, and we know that his name comes before the second Joey, we could use the following code to conduct a search:
+Say we’re looking for Fred’s name in our string.
+We know that his name comes before the second Joey.

 student_names = 'Judith Joey Fred Luke Linda Joey' index_position_of_joey = student_names.index('Fred', 8, 28) print(index_position_of_joey)